 More than its pristine beaches, incredible food, and hospitable people, there is more to Oahu than what meets the eye.
-Did you know that it had its fair share of historical events, which paved way to its amazing culture and traditions today?
+Events from Oahu historic places paved way to its amazing culture and traditions today.

 Back in the day, Oahu was the home of the Hawaiian monarchy.
 King Kamehameha I led his forces and conquered the Battle of Nuuanu, which resulted to his claim to Oahu in 1795.
 That event marked the unification of all the Hawaiian Islands under one rule by 1810.